Jamesvasanth21/Apache-Superset-0.35.2/Apache Superset-0.35.2.md

     ```
     pip install cryptography
     ```
 4. It is recommended to install Superset inside a virtualenv.
 Python 3 already ships virtualenv.
-But if it’s not installed in your environment for some reason, you can install it via the package for your operating systems, otherwise you can install from pip:
+But if it’s not installed in your environment for some reason, you can install it from pip.
+Run this command.
     ```
     pip install virtualenv
     ```